Sauerkraut Casserole Das Ist Gut Ja

-In early October my husband and I had one of our little adventures.
-They’re usually not much more than a day trip and an overnight but still, a break from the every day.
 A generous friend offered us the use of her beautiful home for a night.
-It sits on a private cove on a tucked away lake and it’s incredible.
-She’s thinking about making it into a vacation rental and wanted us to share our thoughts.
+It sits on a private cove on a tucked-away lake and it’s incredible.
+She’s making plans to turn it into a vacation rental and wanted us to share our thoughts.

 German Sauerkraut Casserole with Bacon and Brown Sugar